joeclark-phd/data-engineers-manual/manuscript/chapter01.md

 concurrent users and enforce atomicity and integrity of transactions so that versions of the data do not get mixed up.
-New types of databases have emerged in the past few years to deal with the demands of "big data" and we will discuss them in this course.
+New types of databases have emerged in the past few years to deal with the demands of "big data" and we will discuss them in this book.
 But the two universals are that databases can describe themselves via metadata, and grant program-data independence via stable APIs such as---but not limited to---SQL.